nexiality/documentation/release/nexial-core-v1.9.changelog.md

 - [`nexial.desktop.table.clickBeforeEdit`](../systemvars/index#nexial.desktop.table.clickBeforeEdit): **NEW** determine
   if editing a row of a table/grid component of a desktop application would require an initial click.
 Default is `true`, which means Nexial will always click on the row prior to editing.
 Applicable to desktop automation only.
+- [`nexial.json.treatJsonAsIs`](../systemvars/index#nexial.json.treatJsonAsIs): **NEW** System variable to control how Json fragments extracted via JsonPath should be treated.
+If set to false, then the double quotes around text data will be removed (note: Json standards require text data to be wrapped in double quotes).
+This may simplify automation by eliminating the need to remove double quotes.
+The default is to leave the Json fragment as is (i.e. double quotes stay).

 ### [Event Notification](../userguide/EventNotification)